-Even though prints might be printed on archival paper with archival inks, the handling of the product will impact the longevity of the print.
+Even though prints might be printed on archival paper with archival inks, the product’s handling and storage will impact the print’s longevity.

 Sunlight and artificial lights from bulbs are the main reasons original art and prints fade over time.

-Never hang or place your art in direct sunlight.
-It will not take long for the ultraviolet light to completely fade the vibrant colors of prints.
+Never hang or place your art in direct sunlight through windows.
+It will not take long for the ultraviolet light to fade the vibrant colors of the prints completely.

-Artificial light and fluorescent lighten will also lower the longevity of your art.
+Artificial light and overhead fluorescent lighting will also lower the longevity of a print.

-How To Display Art Prints On Walls And Protect Them From Light
+How To Display Prints On Walls And Protect Them From Light

-For extra protection, frame your art in a UV glass face frame for extra protection from light.
+For extra protection, frame your art in a UV glass face frame.